JeniferTuft/connect-game/README.md

 # connect-game
-A classic Connect Four made using JavaScript.
+A classic game of Connect Four made using JavaScript.

 ### Rules
 Players 1 goes first with red discs, Player 2 follows with yellow discs.